charmgil/M-CTBN/Readme.txt

 demo.m contains a demonstration script that learns and uses the MC models on the flags dataset [Eduardo, Plastino, Freitas 2013] using 10-fold cross validation.

+The package has been written and tested on Matlab R2013a-R2014b.

 ----